Propagation of chaos, Wasserstein gradient flows and toric Kahler-Einstein metrics: Introduction

 As we were not able to deduce the type of propagation of chaos result we needed from previous general results and approaches the main body of the paper establishes the appropriate propagation of chaos result, which, to the best of our knowledge, is new and hopefully the result, as well as the method of proof, is of independent interest.
-As will be clear below our approach heavily relies on the theory of weak gradient flows on the Wasserstein $L^{2}-$space $\mathcal{P}_{2}(\R^{n})$ of probability measure on $\R^{n}$ developed in the seminal work of Ambrosio-Gigli-Savaree \cite{a-g-s}, which provides a rigorous framework for the Otto calculus \cite{ot}.
+As will be clear below our approach heavily relies on the theory of weak gradient flows on the Wasserstein $L^{2}-$space $\mathcal{P}_{2}(\R^{n})$ of probability measure on $\R^{n}$ developed in the seminal work of Ambrosio-Gigli-Savare \cite{a-g-s}, which provides a rigorous framework for the Otto calculus \cite{ot}.
 In particular, as in \cite{a-g-s} convexity (or more generally $\lambda-$convexity) plays a prominent role.
-Our limiting evolution equation will appear as the gradient flow on $\mathcal{P}_{2}(\R^{n})$ of a certain free energy type functional $F.$ Interestingly, as observed in \cite{berm4} the functional $F$ may be identified with Mabuchi's K-energy functional on the space of Kähler metrics, which plays a key role in Kähler geometry and whose gradient flow with respect to a different metric, the Mabuchi-Donaldson-Semmes metric, is the renowned\emph{ Calabi flow.} The regularity and large time properties of the evolution equation in question will be studied elsewhere \cite{b-l}.
+Our limiting evolution equation will appear as the gradient flow on $\mathcal{P}_{2}(\R^{n})$ of a certain free energy type functional $F.$ Interestingly, as observed in \cite{berm4} the functional $F$ may be identified with Mabuchi's K-energy functional on the space of Kähler metrics, which plays a key role in Kähler geometry and whose gradient flow with respect to different metrics (the Mabuchi-Donaldson-Semmes metric and Calabi's gradient metric) are the renowned\emph{ }Calabi flow and Kähler-Ricci flow, respectively \cite{c-z}.
+The regularity and large time properties of the evolution equation appearing here will be studied elsewhere \cite{b-l,b-o}.

 In the remaining part of the introduction we will state our main results: first, a general propagation of chaos result assuming a uniform Lipschitz and convexity assumption on the interaction energy and then the application to permanental point processes and toric Kähler-Einstein metrics.
-In the final Section \ref{sec:Singular-pair-interactions} of the paper we also give some applications of our approach to a very\emph{ singular} setting by establishing an essentially optimal convergence result for\emph{ }singular\emph{ }pair interactions on the real line (using a seemingly new convexity result, Proposition \ref{prop:hidden convexity}).
-This generalizes and complements some previous results in the literature concerning the log gas on the real line (including Dyson's Brownian motion for random matrices) \cite{l-l-x,r-s,b-s} and models for swarm aggreation and populations dynamics (see \cite{cch} and references therein).
+In the companion paper \cite{b-o0} we will give a more general formulation of the propagation of chaos result, by relaxing some of the assumptions (in particular, this will yield sharp convergence results for strongly singular repulsive pair interactions when $n=1).$